marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 Introduction
 =============
-This post covers the installation procedure of Gentoo Linux with encrypted root and swap partitions using LUKS and dm\_crypt.
-Each step is carried out manually (kernel compilation, creation of the initrd): the aim is to give an insight into what happens under the hood when encryption is enabled at disk partitioning time during the installation of a Linux distro.
+This post covers the manual installation procedure of Gentoo Linux with encrypted root and swap partitions using LUKS and dm\_crypt on a legacy BIOS system.

 Initial setup
 =============